bitsbb01/m3u8_creator/README.md

 </table>
 </div>
 <p align="center"><font color="#00FF00">This allows you to grab all the main
-iptv streams around the net with the main tv guide also for them all.. <br>
+iptv streams around the net with the main tv guide also for them all.. all in 1 file.<br>
 <br>
 Theres an all in one that has all the streams in 1 m3u8 for easy adding to your fav player.<br>